 My sin is constantly before me.

 4 Against you, and you only, I have sinned,

 and done that which is evil in your sight,

-so you may be proved right when you speak,
+so you may be proven right when you speak,

 and justified when you judge.